-As more business operations, data, and assets are digitized, the more cybersecurity vulnerabilities there are to account for.
+As more business operations, data, and assets are digitized, there are more cybersecurity vulnerabilities to account for.
 More vulnerabilities to consider require even more to account for, such as disaster recovery and data backup.
-A solid and well-rounded data protection strategy, however, can help you consider and fortify every aspect of your cybersecurity landscape.

 But with many different strategies to consider, do you know which one is best for your organization?